ETHICS & COMPLIANCE

 At Lehigh Hanson, we believe a successful company is not only characterized by market presence and operational excellence but also by a strong company culture.
 A key aspect of our company culture is a commitment to lawful and ethical conduct.
 We expect all of our employees to demonstrate the highest ethical standards and apply them in all of our business activities.

 Code of Business Conduct

-As members of the HeidelbergCement Group, employees of Lehigh Hanson and its affiliated companies are required to comply with HeidelbergCement’s “Code of Business Conduct” and the “Group Anticorruption Guideline.”
-Managers have the additional responsibility of fostering a culture in which compliance with the HeidelbergCement policy and applicable law is at the core of our business activities.
+As part of the HeidelbergCement Group, Lehigh Hanson and its affiliated companies have adopted HeidelbergCement’s “Code of Business Conduct” and the “Group Anticorruption Guideline,” and require their employees to comply with these policies.
+Managers have the additional responsibility of fostering a culture in which compliance with Lehigh Hanson policies and applicable law is at the core of our business activities.